Towards Reliable Generation of Executable Workflows by Foundation Models: Empirical Study of Defects in s

+\rev{In the second step of creating the set of scenarios, to overcome the limitation of relying solely on synthetically generated user scenarios, we include a series of real-world, general-purpose scenarios.
+We choose these real-world user scenarios from the \openagi dataset~\cite{openagi}.
+The \openagi dataset contains $185$ natural-language scenario descriptions that are queried by users to generate real-world workflow processes.
+The dataset consists of 20 varying domains ranging from ``academics'', to ``mathematics'', to ``technical support for computer issues'', and ``design'', demonstrating the representativeness of the dataset across different areas.
+For instance, a sample \openagi scenario, selected from the academics domain, is as follows: \texttt{``Find papers on the effectiveness of online learning platforms for language acquisition''}.}

-As the first step of this process, we prompt a \fm to generate $200$ user scenarios corresponding to a diverse set of user \textit{personas} (specifically \textit{cordial}, \textit{neutral}, \textit{rude}, and \textit{indecisive}), their \textit{level of expertise} (namely \textit{novice}, \textit{intermediate}, and \textit{expert}), and scenario \textit{domains} (including \textit{data analytics}, \textit{automation}, \textit{project management}, \textit{customer engagement}, \textit{customer support}, \textit{process optimization}, and \textit{automated marketing}).
-As an example, one user scenario generated from this process could be: \texttt{``As an experienced data scientist, I would like to receive news about AI in my inbox every morning''}.
-We then employ the \fm to role-play as a human user and converse with \alignmind to elicit and refine the requirements for our list of synthetic scenarios.
-The replicated approach from Gallaba et al.~\cite{gallaba2025towards} follows best practices~\cite{wang2024sotopia, abbasiantaeb2024let} to simulate the interactions between the \fm role-playing as the user and \alignmind, which is context-aware and semantically conditioned, closely mirroring authentic human-\fm dialogues.
-As such, we can ensure the pairs of scenarios-requirements are clear, cohesive, and correct which, in turn, align their corresponding \workflow{}s with their real-world counterpart processes.
-Finally, we use our set of representative, simulated artifacts as the input to the NL-2-\dsl pipeline and obtain a dataset of $200$ diverse \workflow{}s to be further analyzed for their structural characteristics and possible defects. \openai{}’s \gpt{}-4o-mini-2024-07-18 model, with temperature set to $0.7$ and $128,000$ tokens as the context window, is used in this particular experiment. \bighead{Open-coding Analysis~\greencircled{B}} For creating the taxonomy of defect categories in \workflow{}s, we conduct an \opencoding analysis on the dataset of \dsl workflows we constructed in~\bluecircled{A}.
-The analysis is carried out in three steps by one researcher and one industry engineer (i.e., two inspectors).
-At the first step, ten workflows are randomly sampled, through stratification, from the initial population of $200$ \workflow{}s, ensuring each of the personas, expertise, and domain specifications is selected at least once.
+\rev{In the next step,} we employ the \fm to role-play as a human user and converse with \alignmind to elicit and refine the requirements for our \rev{set of simulated and \openagi} scenarios.
+We use the approach from Gallaba et al.~\cite{gallaba2025towards} following best practices~\cite{wang2024sotopia, abbasiantaeb2024let} to simulate the interactions between the \fm role-playing as the user and \alignmind, which is context-aware and semantically conditioned, closely mirroring authentic human-\fm dialogues.
+As such, we can ensure the pairs of scenarios-requirements are clear, cohesive, and correct, which in turn, align their corresponding \workflow{}s with their real-world counterpart processes.
+Finally, we use our set of representative artifacts as the input to the NL-2-\dsl pipeline and obtain a dataset of \rev{$385$} diverse \workflow{}s \rev{($200$ workflows corresponding to the simulated scenarios, from here on referred to as \textit{simulated scenario-based workflows}, and $185$ workflows corresponding to the \openagi user scenarios, from here on referred to as \textit{\openagi \workflow{}s})} to be further analyzed for their structural characteristics and possible defects. \openai{}’s \gpt{}-4o-mini-2024-07-18 model, with temperature set to $0.7$ and $128,000$ tokens as the context window, is used in this particular experiment.